JosefEreq/ITSecGuide/README.md

  ##### 		<em>(Coming soon) MacOS</em>
 <br></br>
-Each recommended guideline and action is categorized by sub area (e.g. Windows and iOS) and security level, to make it easier for readers to find those that are relevant to them.
+Each recommended guideline and action is categorized by area and security level, to make it easier for readers to find those that are relevant to them.

 See the following 3 security level definitions: